Ultrax5/android_device_sony_huashan/README.md

 If you want to build a LBL ROM, you can use my local_manifests git to properly sync up everything.

-Then, after doing a repo sync, apply the patches from the tree (cd /home/username/android/device/sony/huashan/patches, ./apply.sh).
+Then, after doing a repo sync, run the setup.sh script from the device folder (Typically: device/sony/huashan)

 After that, just follow the "normal" building instructions.